Skip to content

 Bonyhady spoke to Brian Howe, a minister in the Hawke–Keating government in the 1980s and 1990s.
 Howe’s advice was that he had to stop thinking about disability policy as ‘welfare’, and instead think of it as ‘risk and insurance and investment’.
 For Bonyhady it was the lightbulb moment.

 Bonyhady then consulted John Walsh, an actuary who became a quadriplegic after being injured playing rugby.
-An expert on workers’ compensation and motor accident insurance schemes, Walsh did more than anyone to estimate the actual costs of supporting disabled people in Australia and to design the NDIS.
+An expert on workers’ compensation and motor accident insurance schemes, Walsh did more than anyone to estimate the actual costs of supporting people with disability in Australia and to design the NDIS.

 Winning support